vartof/frontend-nanodegree-arcade-game/README.md

 Take a moment to check out the scene.

 See that cool little dude at the bottom?
-That's YOU.
+That is YOU.

 Your job is to use the up-down-left-right keys on your keyboard, to make your way UP the screen.

+When you reach the water level at the top, you have won!
+You will be sent to the beginning to play again.

-But be careful to give the bugs plenty of space.
+Be careful to give the bugs plenty of room.
 They don't like anyone invading their personal space.

 If you collide with a bug, you will be sent back to the beginning and will have to start all over.